• Menu

 The Clue Room in Centennial, CO.
 Photo by: facebook.com/theclueroom

 For those rainy April shower days, head inside to an escape room and test your critical thinking skills.
 Escape rooms are great no matter what the occasion or group size, and most cities have at least one option to check out.
-There are many classic escape rooms such as The Escape House in Grand Junction, the Clue Room in Centennial, or Conundrum Escape Rooms in Durango.
+There are many classic escape rooms such as The Escape House in Grand Junction, the Clue Room in Centennial, and Conundrum Escape Rooms in Durango.

 However, you can also find more involved, multi-stage places that require you to step out of the room to solve the puzzle.
 Somewhere Secret Escape Game in Fort Collins sends you on a multi-city journey in northern Colorado, and Crooked Key Live Escape Games in Steamboat Springs has a city-wide scavenger hunt option.